rohankaps123/Repliance/README.md

 We believe that the final version of Repliance can be completed by April 25, 2015.
 We are asking for $36,000 for a period of 3 months.
 For more details, please review proposal.md, which is located: team-rocket/docs/proposal/proposal.md

+#Updates

+On 3/13/15, the both the functional documentation detailing usage of Repliance and a slideshow detailing this document was added.